godaddy/gasket/packages/gasket-plugin-https-proxy/README.md

 });
 ```

-The above example forwards https requests on port `443` to `localhost:80`.
+The above example forwards HTTPS requests on port `443` to `localhost:80`.

 The `protocol` and `hostname` are only used for logging about the proxy server
 and should not be confused with `target.protocol` and `target.host` which
 are used for the actual destination server.

 ## Actions